CHIME/Slow overview and pilot survey: A new backend to search for second-duration radio transients with the CHIME telescope: The backend

 \section{The \chimeslow backend}

 The \chimefrb backend~\citep{CHIMEFRB2018} searches for FRBs with burst widths up to 100~ms and DMs up to 13,000~\dm.
-The upper limits on the pulse widths and DMs were decided as a compromise between computational cost and statistical optimization to search the DM and pulse width parameter space.
-Although pulse widths up to 100~ms are searched, the completeness of the pipeline drops significantly after $\sim$30~ms~\citep[see Fig. 18 of][]{CHIMEFRB2021}.
+The upper limits on the burst widths and DMs were decided as a compromise between computational cost and statistical optimization to search the DM and burst width parameter space.
+Although burst widths up to 100~ms are searched, the completeness of the pipeline drops significantly after $\sim$30~ms~\citep[see Fig. 18 of][]{CHIMEFRB2021}.
 This loss in sensitivity occurs because of the fact that \chimefrb RFI cleaning algorithms were optimized for short-duration transients and the training data used for the machine learning classifier was biased against the long duration events~\citep{Merryfield2023}.
 The \chimeslow pipeline was designed by taking cognizance of these biases and correcting for them and, as a proof-of-concept, to search for second-duration transients using CHIME telescope.

 \chimeslow uses a $\sim$3-bit Huffman compressed intensity data stream copied from the \chimefrb 8-bit data stream.
-This encoding was done as part of a development of another telescope backend: the CHIME All-Sky Multiday Pulsar Stacking Search project~\citep[CHAMPSS,][]{CHAMPSS2025}, which searches for pulsars above the period of 10~ms. The factor $\sim$3 reduction in the intensity data, factor of 16 reduction in frequency resolution (from 16384 channels in case of \chimefrb to 1024 channels in case of \chimeslow) and larger than tens of ms time-sampling necessary to search for longer timescale transients reduces the computational cost of the \chimeslow backend significantly.
+This encoding was done as part of a development of another telescope backend: the CHIME All-Sky Multiday Pulsar Stacking Search project~\citep[CHAMPSS,][]{CHAMPSS2025}, which searches for pulsars above the period of 10~ms. The factor $\sim$3 reduction in the intensity data (from 8-bit to 3-bit), factor of 16 reduction in frequency resolution (from 16384 channels in case of \chimefrb to 1024 channels in case of \chimeslow) and larger than tens of ms time-sampling necessary to search for longer timescale transients reduces the computational cost of the \chimeslow backend significantly.
+The downsampling in frequency could impact the search sensitivity for wide low-DM bursts due to intra-channel dispersion smearing.
+However, other than that, we do not expect any significant loss in sensitivity as the Huffman encoding is lossless and the search is performed at timescales that are comparable to the downsampled time resolution as explained below.
 The ultimate goal of \chimeslow is to systematically search the sky visible to CHIME for radio transients having pulse widths between 16 ms and 5 s.

 The \chimeslow pipeline is based on well-tested tools that include \presto~\citep{Ransom2011}, \hdbscan~\citep{McInnes2017} based clustering and \fetch~\citep{Agarwal2020}.
 Figure~\ref{fig:pipeline} gives an overview of the pipeline showing all major steps.
 The 3-bit, 0.98304~ms (referred as 1-ms hereafter) sampled intensity data stream from \chimefrb is downsampled to 16-ms, 128-ms and 512-ms data streams and the search is performed independently on each data stream.
 The 16-ms data are searched for pulse widths up to 128~ms, the 128-ms data are searched for pulse widths up to 512~ms and the 512-ms data are searched for pulse widths up to 5~s.
 RFI cleaning is applied at different stages of the pipeline using different algorithms (see Section~\ref{sec:transient_search}) with parameters optimized to search for long-duration transients.
 These parameters were fixed by carrying out injections of wide duration bursts into test data using the built-in injection routine and recovering them back with the pipeline.
 The same routine was also used to estimate the completeness and sensitivity of the current version (see Section~\ref{sec:injection}), and will be used to benchmark the real-time system.
 The following subsections describe the details of each major block (marked with dotted brown rectangles in the Figure~\ref{fig:pipeline}) of the pipeline.